booth-algo/RISC-V-T24/docs/team_statement_sections/pipeline.md

 Since our control hazard's `flush and stall` assumes branch not taken, it mostly inaccurately predicts the branching behaviour, resulting in two clock cycles being lost.

 A better implementation would be to use `branch prediction` to guess if branch will be taken, which would reduce lost clock cycles.
 However, we were short on time, and therefore this was not implemented.

-## Conclusion

-Building the pipeline prepared us well for the implementation of the cache, and allowed us to get a better grasp of the control and data signals occuring in the processor.